 15 cm piece of arrow removed from 12-year-old Assam archer, stable after surgery

-Shivangini Gohain, the 12-year-old Assam archer who was injured when an arrow shot accidentally during a training session pierced her neck and upper body, underwent a surgery on Friday and a 15-cm part of the metal rod removed from her body.
-A senior doctor at the AIIMS trauma centre said Gohain, who had been brought here from Dibrugarh in Assam on Thursday night, was stable after the "very complex surgery".
+Shivangini Gohain, the 12-year-old Assam archer who was injured when an arrow shot accidentally during a training session pierced her collarbone, underwent a surgery on Friday and a 15-cm part of the metal rod was removed from her body.
+A senior doctor at the AIIMS trauma centre said Gohain, who had been brought here from Dibrugarh in Assam on Thursday night, was stable after the "complex surgery".

+The arrow, he explained, was touching the vertebral artery which supplies blood to the brain stem.
+About 15 cm of the arrow was removed during the surgery which lasted around four hours.
 "Around 0.5 cm of the arrow was in front of the spinal cord.
-It was a very complex surgery," he said.
-The operation, which lasted three-and-half hours, was performed by a team led by Dr Deepak Gupta, professor of neurosurgery at AIIMS.
+It was a challenging case considering the age of the child.
+The aluminium carbon alloy arrow had penetrated through neck from the right side, grazed the vertebral artery on right side, went through vertebral body and intervertebral disc to the opposite side up to the left lung," Dr Gupta explained.

-Gohain, who was airlifted from Assam and brought to the AIIMS Trauma Centre around 8 pm, was training at the Dakha Devi Rasiwasia College at Chabua on Wednesday when the incident took place.
+Gohain, who was airlifted from Assam and brought to the AIIMS Trauma Centre around 8 pm on Thursday after an attempt to remove the arrow at a hospital in Assam failed.
+She was training at the Dakha Devi Rasiwasia College at Chabua on Wednesday when the incident took place.
 Dakha Devi Rasiwasia College serves as an extension centre under the Sports Authority of India (SAI) Regional Centre in Guwahati.

 According to the state's archery association, she was training unsupervised and the mishap was a result of negligence by the local coach and officials.
 Pulin Das, a joint secretary of Assam Archery Association and executive member of the state Olympic association, said the school girl from the Deodhai village, about three kilometres from Chabua, was injured as the trainees were practising without any coach and other officials.